yjmiranda/code-quiz/README.md

             }
         },1000);
 ```
-The timer would not display the correct final time if the
+The timer would not display the correct final time if the last question was answered incorrectly.
+To fix this, I added an adjuster that would let the time run for one more second after the last question was answered.

 ## Author